mbenoukaiss/teletel/README.md

 ## Features
 - `minitel2` switches to compatibility mode for the Minitel 2. **Enabled by default**
-- `minitel1b` switches to compatibility mode for the Minitel 1B, disables some features that are not available on the Minitel 1B. **Disabled by default**
+- `minitel1b` switches to compatibility mode for the Minitel 1B, not strictly necessary to enable this feature, but it disables some features that are not available on the Minitel 1B and avoids trying to use them without knowing. **Disabled by default**
 - `colors` when enabled, changes the `Color` enum variants to be the 8 colors available on the versions of Minitel that support colors instead of grayscale. **Disabled by default**
 - `serial` enables communicating with the Minitel through a USB port. **Disabled by default**